IonianTropics/GarbageOS/README.md

 You may also want to write some programs on your OS.
 That's why this is important.

+While C has been commonly used for hobby OS dev, in OS development history, a given language/toolchain was heavily associated with a given family of operating systems.
+Currently, UNIX and C are the survivours of a turbulent battle of languages and OS.
+But notable from back in the day are Forth and Lisp.
+They are both very easy to create and very powerful in their own way and well suited for OS dev.

 ### Initial toolchain

 What toolchain are you writing your OS with?